 Jason Winslow defends hospitals, physician groups, doctors, mid-level providers, and other medical professionals in medical malpractice suits.
 He has defended medical malpractice cases involving labor and delivery, surgery, anesthesia, cardiology, radiology, emergency medicine, primary care, and nursing care, among others.
 Jason has tried cases to defense verdict, including as lead counsel in a variety of medical malpractice cases.

-Prior to joining Hinshaw, Jason served as a Judicial Law Clerk to the Honorable William D. Stiehl, United States District Court, Southern District of Illinois from 2007-2009.
+Prior to joining Hinshaw, Jason served as a Judicial Law Clerk to the Honorable William D. Stiehl, United States District Court for the Southern District of Illinois, from 2007-2009.
 During law school, he was a member of the Moot Court Board and the National Trial Advocacy Team.